permissionlessweb/cw-headstash/README.md

 ### 3. Prepare SNIP-20
 The headstash distributes SNIP20s, so we will need to create an snip20 instance that is for our IBC token to wrap into.

-To create our snip20, add your desired ibc token denom to the constants in `main.js`, then run:
+To create our snip20, add your desired ibc token denom to the constants in `main.js`.
+To review obtaining an ibc-denom, [refer here](./IBC_HOOKS.md) then run:
 ```sh
 node main.js -i-snip1
 ```